algorithmx51/Neural-Networking/README.md

 # NEAT
 NEAT library writen in C (and some C++)

-In the NEAT folder there are 3 files:
+In the NEAT branch there are 3 files:

 # neat2.h